Trudddy/learngit/readme.txt

-creating a nw branch is quick AND simple, it is to hard to say. without music she got a lot lot pretty boys.
+creating a nw branch is quick AND simple, it is to hard to say. without music she got a lot lot pretty boys. without music in kevins office
+I have wait for a long time